Scholarship Opportunities for First-Time Incoming Freshmen

 Recipients must meet GPA, enrollment, service (where applicable), and Satisfactory Academic Progress (SAP) requirements to maintain continuing eligibility.
-In general, students receiving most MTSU Academic Merit Scholarships must earn an MTSU GPA of 2.75 after the first semester and 3.0 cumulative GPA after each subsequent semester, except as noted.
+In general, students receiving most MTSU Academic Merit Scholarships must earn a 3.0 cumulative MTSU GPA as measured at the end of each fall/spring semester.

 Recipients must be US citizens or permanent residents.